openvinotoolkit/open_model_zoo/demos/smart_classroom_demo/README.md

     -student_ac                    Optional.
 List of student actions separated by a comma.
     -teacher_ac                    Optional.
 List of teacher actions separated by a comma.
     -a_id                          Optional.
 Target action name.
     -a_top                         Optional.
 Number of first K students.
 If this parameter is positive, the demo detects first K persons with the action, pointed by the parameter "a_id"
+    -crop_gallery                  Optional.
+Crop images during faces gallery creation.
+    -t_reg_fd                      Optional.
+Probability threshold for face detections during database registration.
+    -min_size_fr                   Optional.
+Minimum input size for faces during database registration.
+    -al                            Optional.
+Output file name to save per-person action detections in.
 ```

 Running the application with the empty list of options yields the usage message given above and an error message.